New Tools for Learning in Adult age – NEver TOO LAte is a 32-month project (October 2019- May 2022).

 Legal entities participating in NEver TOO LAte are representative of 6 European countries: Italy, Greece,Germany Austria, Spain and Portugal.

-Project coordinator is Dedalus (IT), a social cooperative actively engaged in the promotion of inclusive services and paths targeting minors, young people and adults, both EU and foreign.
+Project coordinator is DEDALUS (IT), a social cooperative actively engaged in the promotion of inclusive services and paths targeting minors, young people and adults, both EU and foreign.

 The partners are:

-STUDIO ERRESSE (IT) cooperative company expert in monitoring, evaluation and consultancy for third sector entities; and research, orientation and skill assessment;
+STUDIO ERRESSE (IT) a cooperative company expert in monitoring, evaluation and consultancy for third sector entities; and research, orientation and skill assessment;

-DAFNI KEK (GR) institutions with strong experience in educational activities, particularly in digital skills learning, life skills and soft skills;
+DAFNI KEK (GR) an institutions with strong experience in educational activities, particularly in digital skills learning, life skills and soft skills;

-TEI WEST (GR) institution expert in the design of innovative digital technologies for learning;
+UNIVERSITY OF PATRAS (GR) institution expert in the design of innovative digital technologies for learning;

 VHS CHAM (D) involved in training for women (migrants and refugees) especially in the field of digital and linguistic skills development (English, German);